ltatka/oscillatorDB/README.md

 ```
 If left blank, the fields ID, num_nodes, and num_reactions will automatically be populated.
 Any other optional arguments that are left blank will be None.

+It's helpful to put all known info into the optional arguments and leave as few blanks as possible, but in the future I will restructure stuff so you can analyze the reactions from here.

 ## Set Up
 Clone this repository: